IP-CAM/Live-Options-plus-Opencart-v.3.x/README.md

 The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.

-Please feel free to contact me by email <underr.public@gmail.com> or through support form and comments on Opencart Marketplace (see links below).
+Please feel free to contact me by email <underr.public@gmail.com> or through the support form and comments on Opencart Marketplace (see links below).

 ## Features
 * Live price calculation according to selected options or quantity.